Isaiah 44:22 “I have blotted out your transgressions like a cloud, and your sins like a mist. Return to Me, for I have redeemed you.”

 And that you break every yoke?”

-The initial encouragement is to draw near to the Lord via a fast.
-Denying the flesh and seeking after God is a practice that has often been overlooked in christian practice around the world but the charge doesn’t stop there:
+The encouragement is to draw near to the Lord by forsaking earthly pleasure.
+Denying the flesh and seeking after God is a practice that has often been overlooked in christian practice and yet the directive doesn’t end there:

 Isaiah 58:7-9 “Is it not to share your bread with the hungry,